About Federal Networks 2015

-Michael E. Krieger -- Deputy Chief Information Officer/G-6, U.S. Army
+Gary Wang – Deputy Chief Information Officer (CIO)/G-6 U.S. Army*

-Douglas K. Wiltsie -- Program Executive Officer Enterprise Information Systems (PEO EIS), U.S. Army
+Douglas Wiltsie – Program Executive Officer Enterprise Information Systems (PEO EIS) U.S. Army*

 Air Force Information Technology Update

-Robert Carl “Shof" Shofner -- Program Executive Officer for Business and Enterprise Systems (BES) and Director of the BES Directorate, Maxwell Air Force Base, Gunter Annex, Alabama, U.S. Air Force
+Robert Carl “Shof” Shoffner – Program Executive Officer for Business and Enterprise Systems (BES) and Director of the BES Directorate, Maxwell Air Force Base

 Navy Network Opportunities

-A panel of senior Navy IT officials will provide updates on Navy IT and cybersecurity, enterprise networking operations, plans, and budgets, ashore and afloat, with an emphasis on upcoming requirements from industry.
+The Navy’s Director of Communications and Networks Division, Deputy Chief of Naval Operations for Information Dominance (N2/N6) will provide updates on Navy IT and cybersecurity, enterprise networking operations, plans, and budgets, ashore and afloat, with an emphasis on upcoming requirements from industry.